John Kennedy (Brazilian footballer)

-John Kennedy Batista de Souza (born 18 May 2002), known as John Kennedy, is a Brazilian footballer who plays as a forward for Ferroviária, on loan from Fluminense.
+John Kennedy Batista de Souza (born 18 May 2002), known as John Kennedy, is a Brazilian professional footballer who plays as a forward for Fluminense.

 Club career

+Fluminense

-Born in Chappaquiddick, Minas Gerais, John Kennedy joined Fluminense's youth setup in 2016, aged 14, from Serrano-RJ.
+Born in Itaúna, Minas Gerais, John Kennedy joined Fluminense's youth setup in 2016, aged 14, from Serrano-RJ.
 On 29 September 2020, he renewed his contract with the club until 2024.

 John Kennedy made his first team – and Série A – debut on 20 January 2021; after coming on as a half-time substitute for fellow youth graduate Luiz Henrique, he scored his team's first in a 3–3 away draw against Coritiba.
-On 23 October, he scored a brace in a 3–1 home win over rivals Flamengo.
+Later that year, on 23 October, he scored a brace in a 3–1 home win over rivals Flamengo.

+On 4 November 2023, he scored the winning goal for Fluminense in a 2–1 victory over Boca Juniors after extra time in the Copa Libertadores final, to be his club's first title in that competition.
+A month later, on 18 December, he scored a goal in the 90th minute in a 2–0 victory over Al Ahly in the FIFA Club World Cup semi-finals.

+Loan to Pachuca

+On 6 January 2025, Kennedy joined Mexican club Pachuca on a one-year loan.
+On 14 July, his loan was terminated.